ABI-Software/ABIBook/cmgui/CMGUI-graphics-window.rst

 * **Node Tool**

   The node tool allows the selection and editing of individual nodes from within the graphics window.
-Selected nodes will turn red by default - the selected colour of a node is editable via the :ref:`scene editor <scene-editor-window>` window.
+Selected nodes will turn red by default - the selected colour of a node is editable via the :ref:`scene editor <CMGUI-scene-editor-window>` window.
 There are a range of other options to allow the editing, (moving nodes within the scene viewer) deletion, or creation of nodes.
 It is also possible to create 1D, 2D or even 3D (lines, surfaces and volumes) elements using the node tool; this functionality is somewhat experimental and is of limited use in most cases.

   NOTE: It is somewhat easier to edit nodes (or indeed any of the other editable items) when they are represented by an easily clickable glyph such as a sphere or cube, rather than a point.